ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 ### 2.2 Getting Input

-Let’s use examples from our [Operate Running Systems lab](https://professionallinuxusersgroup.github.io/lac/u4lab.html) to see what it looks like to gather system information and store it in variables.
+Let's use examples from our [Operate Running Systems lab](https://professionallinuxusersgroup.github.io/lac/u4lab.html) to see what it looks like to gather system information and store it in variables.
 Variables in scripting can be thought of as named boxes where we put things we want to look at or compare later.
 We can, by and large, stuff anything we want into these boxes.

 ```bash linenums="1"
 # Try this: